ATG VEGETABLE OIL CONVERSION SYSTEM

 As long as the motor has its operating temperature, it can be stopped and restarted in vegetable mode.
 Only when the engine is switched off for more than an hour, it should be switched back over to diesel mode before the end of operation.
 An automatically activated quick purge flushes the fuel and injection system shortly with diesel fuel and ensures a cold start without any problems.

-To prevent an unintended engine stop a short audio warning reminds to switch back to diesel when the engine is switched off in vegetable oil mode.
+To prevent an unintended engine stop in vegetable oil mode a short audio warning reminds to switch back to diesel when the engine is switched off.

 Installation and scope of delivery